 In Australia, interest rate causes money supply (2-12, 20-30), but money supply also causes interest rate (6-12, 18, 22-28).
 Interest rate causes credit in the short and medium term horizons (2-20).
 There is a bidirectional causal relationship between money supply and credit.
 There is causality from Credit to GDP (horizons 7-34).

-In Canada, money supply is caused by interest rate, and the interest rate causes credit over any horizon.
+In Canada, money supply is caused by the interest rate, and the interest rate causes credit over any horizon.
 Investment and GDP are both caused by interest rates, and GDP is caused by credit (horizons 9-34).
 There is no causal relationship between credit and investment.
 For each variable, the importance of interest rate is overwhelming.

 In the UK, money supply is caused by credit (2-20, 30-34) and interest rate (2-16, 24-34).
 Credit is caused by GDP (4-20), investment (3-12), and interest rates (4-16, 22-34).
 Investment is caused by GDP, credit (2-20), and interest rate (4-14).
 GDP is caused by credit (4-34) and by investment (2-6).